zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 As [Quantization Aware Training (QAT)](../advanced-topics/quantization.md) is the most appropriate method of training neural networks that are compatible with [FHE constraints](../getting-started/concepts.md#model-accuracy-considerations-under-fhe-constraints), Concrete-ML works with [Brevitas](../developer-guide/external_libraries.md#brevitas), a library providing QAT support for PyTorch.

-The following example uses a simple QAT torch model that implements a fully connected neural network with two hidden layers.
+The following example uses a simple QAT PyTorch model that implements a fully connected neural network with two hidden layers.
 Due to its small size, making this model respect FHE constraints is relatively easy.

 ```python
 import brevitas.nn as qnn